Self Employed Carpenter

 Building Stairs

-Concrete contractors arrived to clean the slab so electricians and plumbers could restore their stub-ups.
+Concrete contractors arrived to clean the slab so electricians and plumbers could restore their connections through the slab.
 Afterward, the concrete contractors recapped the slab with a new layer of concrete to cover up the sooty smell.

 The Last Week